ShanHuang-ec/shanhuang-ec.github.io/_pages/research.md

 ### Work in Progress
-Paid to rush?
-Physician performance incentives, quality, and downstream costs (with [Amanda Dahlstrand])
+The Price of Pace: Physician Quantity Incentives, Quality of Care, and Downstream Costs (with [Amanda Dahlstrand])

 [//]: # (The causal effect of antibiotic prescribing on population antibiotic resistance <br/>)